 Furthermore, in case the trademark applicant is aware that there is a risk that another similar or identical trademark has been recently filed in a country, then using the priority claim may be the way to obtain the registration of their trademark in spite of this.

 The priority claim has some clear benefits.
 However, its use should not be systematic.
-For instance, neophyte trademark applicants often claim priority when filing a second application mere days after the first one.
+For instance, neophyte trademark applicants often claim priority when filing a second application just a few days after the first one.
 Unless a trademark search has been conducted and revealed the existence of a conflictive trademark that was filed during those few days, then the gain from claiming priority is inconsequential compared to the added complications arising from the priority claim process.

 It should indeed be noted that while the priority claim exists in the vast majority of countries, its cost and requirements vary widely.
 While in some countries only a scanned copy of the prior application is needed and no extra official fees apply, making it a painless process, in others a priority claim requires certified documents issued by the trademarks office, accompanied by certified translations if relevant, all of which must be notarized and legalized.
 This can turn the priority claim into a complicated, time-consuming and expensive process.